nathanleclaire/blog/content/post/the-dockerfile-is-not-the-source-of-truth-for-your-image.markdown

 So, the Dockerfile generally works beautifully for the class of problem for which it was designed.
 But it bears mentioning that:

-1. Layer IDs are currently not content-addressable, therefore:
+1. ~~Layer IDs are currently not content-addressable, therefore:~~ __EDIT:__ As of Docker 1.10 this is not true any more.
+However, points about reproducibility still stand.
 2. Building two images from the same Dockerfile in different places is not a guarantee that they will consist of the same layers, both by ID and by content.
 Additionally:
 3. Frequently peoples' Dockerfiles use packages from upstream (apt-get, yum, go get, etc.) which could possibly break on any build without cache.